ezEngine/docs-src/pages/docs/Miscellaneous/custom-data.md

 *Custom data* types are fully defined in C++ code.

 To create a new custom data type, derive from the `ezCustomData` base class and add reflection capabilities.
 Then add all the properties that you need.
-Additionally we need to declare a dedicated [resource (TODO)](../runtime/resource-management.md) for your data type.
+Additionally we need to declare a dedicated [resource](../runtime/resource-management.md) for your data type.

 The code snippet below shows what should be added to a *header file (.h)*: